Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Production Line Configuration

 Installation cutting of patterns, sewing of shells, embedding of elements, assembly of electronics.
 Heated apparel is manufactured faster due to the application of automated lines.
+For a broader factory-level view of how heated clothing is manufactured, this stage connects directly to scalable production planning.

 In-Line Quality Control (IQC / IPQC)